t0mmyt/seisglitch/Docs/source/processer.rst

 The process function allows to apply some automated, basic processing to the targeted waveforms.
 Currently implemented is:

-* removing gain from seismic traces
+* removing gain from seismic raw data
-* removing instrument response of seismic traces
+* removing instrument response from seismic raw data
 * rotate non-orthogonal UVW components into ZNE-system
 * decimate data with FIR-coefficients